IABTechLab/uid2docs/docs/guides/integration-javascript-standard.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Standard Client-Side JavaScript Integration Guide
+# JavaScript Standard Integration Guide

 This guide is intended for publishers with web assets who want to generate identity tokens using UID2 for the RTB bid stream, while integrating directly with UID2 rather than UID2-enabled single-sign-on or identity providers.
 This requires server-side changes such as generating UID2 tokens on the server side and passing them to the publishers' web pages.
 If you want to integrate with UID2 via only client-side JavasScript changes, refer to [Javascript Express Integration Guide](publisher-client-side.md) instead.